ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 <!-- ![Illustration of the _Chirp!_ data model as UML class diagram.](Images/domain_model.png) -->

 ## Architecture — In the small
 In the Onion Architecture diagram bellow you'll see our applications.
 In the centre we have our core package.
+This is the lowest layer of the application, contains no dependencies and is not likely to change.
+As we move outwards through the layers the layeris get more specific, is dependent on the earlier layers and is more likely to change.
-This is the lowest layer of the application.
-Then we move outwards for the layers with a larger impact, and end with our SQL-Server and razor pages, which interacts with our Azure application.
+At the most outer layer we end with our SQL-Server and razor pages, which interacts with our Azure application as external elements.
 <br>

 <figure align = "center">